2. The Principles of Visual Design for Dashboards

 When designing a dashboard, you must take visual perception and cognition into account.
 Visual perception refers to the eyes’ ability to interpret their surrounding environment, while cognition is the process of taking in knowledge.
 When you account for both, you are able to design an effective dashboard with consumable information.

 While this is an involved process, you just need to understand that information that is placed in front of the center of the eyes is seen more clearly that information that is placed anywhere else.
 That’s because the information that you focus on is deemed the most important.
+This is something that many website design jacksonville fl companies are well versed in, and so it may be worth considering reaching out to such firms for assistance.

 The key, then, is to organize dashboards in a way that puts the most important information in the middle of the visitors’ gaze.
 You might think this is in the middle of the page, but people actually start at the top left-hand corner of the page when they visit a website.
 Provide an overview of the information on the left-hand corner of the dashboard.
+Key nuggets of information like this are what make the services provided by a website design melbourne team so invaluable – they have the knowledge that most don’t possess required to design a functioning and appealing website.

 Then, place the rest of the data in a logical order, with one piece of information leading to the next piece of data.
 The eyes will naturally follow this path, and the mind will take it in, which is what you need to happen in order to win your visitors over.
 If their eyes can perceive it and their minds can understand it, your dashboard will be a success.